All About Me Math Activities Upper Elementary for Back to School

 Play a Math Game

-math back to school games for digital classrooms or distance learning
+math back to school games for back to school

 There is no better way to get kids loving math than by playing some hands on math games.
 I love using math games in the classroom to help students engage in meaningful discourse about math and share their mathematical thinking with a peer.
 Playing math games also holds students accountable for their work and focused at the task at hand.